katherine-huang/personal_web/content/publication/WWW26/index.md

 # Summary.
 An optional shortened abstract.
 Summary: This research investigates the growing role of Large Language Model (LLM) chatbots in mental health support by analyzing large-scale user data from six social media platforms.
 Using a Value-Sensitive Design (VSD) framework, the study examines how users with different mental health conditions perceive and interact with these AI tools.

-tags: [Human-Computer Interaction, Mental Health, Value-Sensitive Design, LLM, CrowdSourcing, Human-AI Collaboration, Emotions]
+tags: [Human-Computer Interaction, Mental Health, Value-Sensitive Design, Human-AI Collaboration, Emotions]
 # Display this page in the Featured widget?
 featured: true